neuronchain/neuronchain/README.md

 License
 -------
-Neuron Core is under the MIT license.
+NeuronChain Core is under the MIT license.
 See [LICENSE](https://github.com/neuronchain/neuronchain/blob/master/LICENSE.txt) for more information.